A theoretical model for power generation via liquid crystal elastomers: Conclusion

 \section{Conclusion}

-In this study, a theoretical model is developed for a charge pump with a parallel plate capacitor where the dielectric is made of LCE material that naturally responds to environmental changes such as light or heat.
+In this study, a theoretical model is developed for a charge pump with a parallel plate capacitor where the dielectric is made of LCE material that naturally responds to environmental changes such as heat or light.
 Specifically, heating or illuminating the LCE induces a transition from a nematic to an isotropic state.
 In addition, the geometry of the dielectric changes, and the contact area with the conducting plates and the distance between them are altered.
 In the charge pump electrical circuit, at the beginning of a reversible cycle of heating and cooling or illumination and absence of light, first the dielectric is assumed to be in a relaxed natural state, then it is pre-stretched so that the capacitance increases by increasing the contact area with the plates and decreasing the distance between them.
-The LCE is described by a composite strain-energy function which, when taking its constitutive parameters to their limiting values, can be reduced to either the purely elastic neo-Hookean model or the neoclassical model for nematic elastomers.
+The LCE is described by a composite strain-energy function which, when taking its constitutive parameters to their limiting values, can be reduced to either the purely elastic neo-Hookean model or the neoclassical model for ideal nematic elastomers.
 From the above analysis, we infer that: (i) LCE is more efficient than rubber when used as dielectric in a parallel plate capacitor; (ii) When the dielectric is pre-stretched perpendicular to the director at the initial state of the proposed cycle, the capacitor becomes more effective in raising the voltage supplied by the source battery.

 To make these results analytically tractable, in the proposed model, the coupling between elastic deformation and photo-thermal responses was neglected.
-This coupling can be included for a more accurate model.
-Further refinements can also take into account the ratio between photoactive and non-photoactive mesogens when light is absorbed.
-Other geometries can also be considered.
+This coupling can also be included for more accuracy.
+When light is absorbed, a more sophisticated model can further take into account the ratio between photoactive and non-photoactive mesogens.
+Other geometries can be considered as well.
+Extensive experimental testing should be performed to help establish the best modelling approach.

 \begin{acks} The author thanks Professor Peter Palffy-Muhoray (Advanced Materials and Liquid Crystal Institute, Kent State University, Ohio, USA) for useful and stimulating discussions. \end{acks}